 Sławno was surrounded by the south channel from the river Wieprza which connected to the north with the river Moszczenica.
 In addition, the defenses were formed by wet, hard-to-reach areas over the Wieprza river.
 Through the canal and floodplains of Wieprza led two bridges to the town, by the Koszalin Gate and by the Meadow Gate.

 To this day, only the Słupsk Gate and the Koszalin Gate have survived from the fortifications of Sławno.
-They are not used or accessible to tourists.
+They are not used or accessible to tourists, only by the old gate passages led the modern roads.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.